Signing up for SNAP

 If you purchase a new terminal through Dharma, you are all set to accept EBT sales, from an equipment perspective.
 All new terminals that Dharma sells will have an internal PIN-pad for accepting EBT sales as well as PIN-debit transactions.

 If you have an existing terminal that you use to accept EBT sales, you may not be able to use that terminal with Dharma.
 Terminals will need to be physically encrypted with Dharma’s security keys.
 When selling a new terminal, we can do that automatically.
-But if you bring a terminal to Dharma, we’d need to have you physically send us the terminal for re-encryption, at a cost of $40.
-That means that your organization would be without a terminal for about a week or two while we re-encrypt it.
-For most merchants, this is not feasible.
+But if you bring a terminal to Dharma, we are unable to change those encryption keys, and therefore the terminal cannot be used for PIN Debit and EBT sales.
 As such, when switching your processing to Dharma it may make sense to take this as an opportunity to purchase new hardware.

 How do I setup EBT with Dharma?